Phoenix Tailings Eyes IPO to Expand U.S. Rare Earth Refining Ambitions

 Phoenix Tailings, (opens in a new tab) a Massachusetts-based rare earth metals refiner, is planning an initial public offering (IPO) within the next three years, according to CEO and co-founder Nick Myers.
 The company, founded six years ago, recycles mining waste to extract critical rare earth elements—vital to EVs, defense systems, and electronics.

 Currently operating a 40-ton-per-year facility in Massachusetts, Phoenix Tailings just launched a New Hampshire plant with 200-ton annual capacity and plans to scale further with a 4,000-ton-per-year refinery in West Virginia, Nevada, or Texas.
-The firm has received backing from venture arms of BMW, Yamaha, and Sumitomo, along with U.S. Department of Energy funding.
+The firm has received backing from the venture arms of BMW, Yamaha, and Sumitomo, as well as funding from the U.S. Department of Energy.

 To go public, a rare earth refining company typically must demonstrate commercial readiness, stable offtake agreements, and meaningful progress in project development or operations.
 Investors expect the company to have completed feasibility studies (ideally a definitive feasibility study), secured necessary permits, and shown the ability to produce separated rare earth oxides at scale.